-- 1. The sides of all excavations and trenches must be properly sloped, shored or sheeted before entering according to OSHA regulations and shall be capable of withstanding all soil pressures, including stresses which can be exerted by water, heavy loads or vibrations. - a) Shoring and sheeting procedures shall be reviewed by contractor's "Competent Person" before work begins. - b) Shoring and sheeting shall be removed after trenching installation work has been fully completed. - c) Contractor may use OSHA compliant movable steel plate trench boxes or shields during trenching work. - 2.
+- 1. The sides of all excavations and trenches must be properly sloped, shored, or sheeted before entering according to OSHA regulations and shall be capable of withstanding all soil pressures, including stresses which can be exerted by water, heavy loads, or vibrations. - a.
+Shoring and sheeting procedures shall be reviewed by Contractor's competent person before work begins. - b.
+Shoring and sheeting shall be removed after trenching installation work has been fully completed. - c.
+Contractor may use OSHA compliant movable steel plate trench boxes or shields during trenching work. - 2.
 Location of all underground structures or utilities shall be verified and marked before digging begins.
 Contractor shall take all necessary precautions to prevent any hazard from developing.
-In the event any underground structure is encountered, Contractor shall provide proper support to the structure as required to maintain its integrity and stability.
-In the event an unexpected or unknown underground utility is encountered, all work shall immediately stop until the utility is identified and the hazard has been properly mitigated. - 3.
+In the event any underground structure is encountered, Contractor shall provide proper support to the structure as required in order to maintain its integrity and stability.
+In the event an unexpected or unknown underground utility is encountered, all work shall immediately stop until the utility is identified and the hazard has been properly mitigated.

+- a.
+Refer to section entitled "Summary of the Work" in this document for additional requirements regarding underground structures. - 3.
 All excavations and trenches must have safe access ways and be properly barricaded.
 Barricades with flashing lights are required at night.
-Excavated material may be used to

-- barricade one side of the excavation or trench.
+Excavated material may be used to barricade one side of the excavation or trench.
 The edge of the excavated material shall be at least 3 feet from the edge of the excavation or trench.
 Excavated material must be piled at least 3 feet high when used as a barricade. - 4.
 Check for soil erosion and stability of all excavation walls before entering and after a heavy rain or thaw.
 Check shoring and sheeting daily or more often in extremely wet weather for stability and for accumulation of water.
-Checking shall be done by a person who is competent and knowledgeable for this type of work. - a) Workmen will not be permitted in trenches or excavations until accumulated water has been totally removed. - 5.
-The area must be cleared and approved by contractor's Designated Representative prior to the start of excavation. - 6.
+Checking shall be done by a person who is competent and knowledgeable for this type of work. - a.
+Workmen will not be permitted in trenches or excavations until accumulated water has been totally removed. - 5.
+The area must be cleared and approved by Contractor's designated representative prior to the start of excavation. - 6.
 Workers will not be permitted in trenches or excavations while equipment is being used next to the edge. - 7.
-The use of explosives will not be allowed at any time, unless written approval from the Contract Coordinator is first obtained. - 8.
+The use of explosives will not be allowed at any time unless written approval from the Buyer's Contractor Coordinator is first obtained. - 8.
 The written excavation plan must be available onsite for review.

-M. Concrete, Concrete Forms, and Shoring
+M. Concrete, Concrete Forms, & Shoring

 - 1. All equipment and materials used in concrete construction and masonry work shall be as required by OSHA and also the applicable requirements prescribed in ANSI A10.9.
-Wall shoring shall also be designed to meet applicable federal and state codes. - Form work and shoring shall be designed, erected, supported, braced, and maintained so that it will safely support all vertical and lateral loads that may be imposed upon it during placement of concrete. - 3.
-Structural calculations regarding strength and stability of form work and shoring shall be made available to the Contract Coordinator upon request. - 4.
+Wall shoring shall also be designed to meet applicable federal and state codes. - 2.
+Form work and shoring shall be designed, erected, supported, braced, and maintained so that it will safely support all vertical and lateral loads that may be imposed upon it during placement of concrete. - 3.
+Structural calculations regarding strength and stability of form work and shoring shall be made available to the Buyer's Contractor Coordinator upon request. - 4.
 Forms shall not be removed until the concrete can support its own weight and any superimposed load.

-N. Cranes and Derricks
+N. Cranes & Derricks